 For those who are not members of CVGA, we offer the opportunity to purchase a printed copy of each issue.
-The Fall 2021 issue is available from Amazon.com at https://www.amazon.com/dp/B09FS589Q6?ref_=pe_3052080_397514860 for $6.50.
+The Winter 2021 issue is available from Amazon.com at https://www.amazon.com/Central-Virginia-Heritage-Winter-2021/dp/B09MDRD48Z for $6.50.
 Click on the Amazon.com link above or search for “Central Virginia Heritage” on Amazon.com.

-Contents of the Fall 2021 issue:
+Contents of the Winter 2021 issue: